 Even in cases where the infection itself was perhaps unavoidable, your medical team has a legal duty to closely monitor your progress following surgery to prevent surgical site infections from becoming worse.
 When a medical professional fails to adhere to the protocols implemented by the hospital to prevent surgical site infection, you may be entitled to financial compensation via a lawsuit for medical malpractice.

-At Matzus Law LLC, our skilled medical malpractice lawyers bring over 20 years’ experience to the table, and we have developed a reputation for exceptional legal representation in the community through our dedication to client service and our tireless work ethic.
-We know how important it is that you recover full compensation for your injuries and we put all of our substantial experience to work in making sure you are justly compensated for the harm you have suffered because of a surgical site infection.
+At Matzus Law, LLC, our skilled medical malpractice lawyer brings years of experience to the table, and we have developed a reputation for exceptional legal representation in the community through our dedication to client service and our tireless work ethic.
+We know how important it is that you recover full compensation for your injuries and we put all of our substantial experience to work in making sure you are justly compensated for the harm you have suffered because of surgical site infection.

 Surgical site infections can occur in any number of ways, some of which involve surgical risks that cannot be entirely eliminated through proper care on the part of your surgeon and medical team.
 In other cases, however, surgical site infections are the direct result of a failure by a medical professional to follow generally accepted medical standards in order to prevent infections and the adverse consequences that can result.
 Surgical site infections can be caused by the negligent: